On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

-Taking a constructivist stance we acknowledge that asking software developers about their lived experience in interviews cannot produce objective accounts of what their practice entails.
+\paragraph{Data collection method} Through the analysis of interviews we want to get insights into the lived experience of software developers in the context of software testing.
+We therefore choose not to consider perspectives of practitioners who are only carrying out testing tasks (e.g., QA-Engineers) in this study.
+We investigate experiences of software engineers around tasks that have the objective to engineer production code.
+We also aim to interview developers who have substantial experience in contributing to collaborative software projects.{1.3} Taking a constructivist stance we acknowledge that asking software developers about their lived experience in interviews cannot produce objective accounts of what their practice entails.
 What developers tell us is always an incomplete representation of experience that is bound to their individual sensibility.
 Developers might not be able to verbalize their intuitive understanding of practice and how it relates to their experience; they might not be conscious of influences that lead to their choices and opinions.
-According to these considerations we choose semi-structured interviews, as suggested by \citet[$\S3.1\P1$]{charmaz_constructing_2014} and recommended for STGT~\citep[$\S$8.3]{hoda_qualitative_2024}, as our data collection method~\circled{2}.
-Semi-structured interviews allow the interviewer to follow unanticipated areas of inquiry, hints and implicit views and accounts of action.
+According to these considerations we choose semi-structured interviews, as suggested by \citet[$\S3.1\P1$]{charmaz_constructing_2014} and recommended for STGT~\citep[$\S$8.3]{hoda_qualitative_2024}, as our data collection method~\circled{2}.{3.6} Semi-structured interviews allow the interviewer to follow unanticipated areas of inquiry, hints and implicit views and accounts of action.
 Instead of following a strict interview guide, the researcher inquires about a topic through open questions that gently guide conversations with interviewees.
 Instead of asking interviewees directly about specific aspects of their experience gentle guidance aims at creating a space that allows pertinent questions to arise.
 We take conversation to deeper levels by nudging toward specifics.
-This allows us to go into depth and encourages the interviewee to bring forward a reevaluation or reflection of taken-for-granted processes and their social foundations.
-Instead of forcing interviewees to articulate simple explanations we thereby allow interviewees to reflectively create narratives around their experiences.
+This allows us to go into depth.

 \paragraph{Interview guides}